Automated camera head calibration tools

 Measurements of the translations of the camera head (transX, transY, and transZ of the extrinsicHeadToUser properties).
 This can be measured manually, or derived from CAD.
 Note that the camera positions are relative to the center of the rear face of the camera head.

 The Motion Camera Calibration software package.
 Currently, this is available upon request from email@example.com.

-A printed calibration checkerboard (checkerboard.pdf in 0.8m x 0.6m) resting on the floor or at a height so that it is in the field of view of the camera being calibrated.
-Please find the checkerboard in pdf format
+A printed calibration checkerboard (size 0.8m x 0.6m) resting on the floor or at a height so that it is in the field of view of the camera being calibrated.
+Please find the checkerboard in PDF format

-We recommend installing the MCC tool to a fresh Python3 venv to minimize the risk of conflicting versions of dependent Python libraries.
+We recommend installing the MCC tool to a fresh Python3 virtual environment to minimize the risk of conflicting versions of dependent Python libraries.

 python3 -m venv venv